No matter who you're serving, these mashed sweet potatoes are guaranteed to be a hit! They're smooth, creamy, and full of sweet and savory flavor.

-- Use a fork to poke a few holes into the sweet potatoes.
+- Use a fork to poke a few holes in the sweet potatoes.
 Place on the baking sheet and roast until very tender, about 60 minutes.

 - Scoop the cooked sweet potato flesh out of the skins and place in a food processor.
-Add the olive oil, milk, rosemary, garlic, ginger, salt, and several grinds of pepper and process until creamy.
+Add the butter, milk, rosemary, garlic, ginger, salt, and several grinds of pepper and process until creamy.
 If you prefer a chunkier consistency, mash with a potato masher.
 Season to taste.

 - Transfer to a bowl and garnish with the thyme.
 Serve with a pat of butter, if desired.